 The smallest change can become a game.
 Change up your child’s routine by acting a little silly with them.
 Encourage them to walk sideways or backward by modeling it for them.
 Moving into different orientations can make cardio more fun and improve balance.
 This may one of the most fun everyday activities on our list.
 The more different ways of walking you and your child can think of the more fun you will have.
 That’s right, you can have fun too by joining your child in their adventures in the ” Land of Silly Walk.”

 Tickle Fights in the Morning

 Depending on your child’s temperament, a morning tickle fight might be just the thing to get them out of bed and excited for the day.
-What’s more, being tickled gets them wiggling and gets their ab muscles engaged.
+What’s more, when you tickle them, it gets them wiggling and gets their ab muscles engaged.
 This is a fun exercise and bonding activity for you both!

 At Special Strong, all of our personal trainers are licensed to teach our exclusive CBSE Training Model.
 This is a unique fitness model for those with special needs that not only focuses on weight loss and better nutrition but also balance, strength, endurance and brain health.
 We’re passionate about working with children and adults with special needs and making fitness accessible to all.
 If you’re ready to take your child’s health to the next level, then sign them up for private training sessions or local boot camps with Special Strong.

 Special Strong provides fitness and nutrition for special needs children, adolescents, and adults with autism and other disabilities.
 Through our online training platform, we also provide special needs fitness certification courses for personal trainers and service providers who want to work autism and other disabilities.